lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ### DO demo

-1. We encourage you to look around inyour team data before next time.
+1. We encourage you to look around in your team data before next time.

 2. Open the team data in Excel.